top of page

 Typhoid and Japanese encephalitis are the two most frequently recommended vaccines for travel to Southeast Asia.
 Both of these vaccines are safe and effective.
 Both of the diseases they protect against are deadly or disabling.

-Typhoid vaccine: This vaccine provides protection from typhoid fever which is mainly spread through contaminated water.
+Typhoid vaccine: This vaccine provides protection from typhoid fever which is mainly spread through contaminated food and water.
 You can choose from an oral vaccine or an injection.

 shutterstock_2084789146.jpg